Ucas-HaoranWei/Vary-toy/README.md

 If you have built the original [Vary](https://github.com/Ucas-HaoranWei/Vary), please rebuild this repo !!!

 ## Install
-Note：The Vary-toy is based on Vary, if you install the [Vary](https://github.com/Ucas-HaoranWei/Vary), you can skip some steps, e.g., 3.

 1. Clone this repository and navigate to the Vary folder
 ```bash
 git clone https://github.com/Ucas-HaoranWei/Vary-toy.git